 One of the things that interests me most about mirrorless is that it eliminates the mirror (thus the name) in our current DSLRs.
 The image is previewed, focused, and captured directly from the sensor – allowing the user to see exactly what the image will look like before the photo is taken.
 One thing that this impacts greatly is focus.
 Being a sports photographer, I’m always looking to produce sharp images.
 With a DSLR, the mirror box is a very precise mechanical part of the camera that can be problematic.
 When you focus a DSLR, you use the mirror to view the image through the lens and projected onto a focusing screen.
 When you take a photo, the mirror moves up, and the sensor, or film can be exposed to the image.
-Because of the mechanical nature of the mirror, sharp focus is dependent upon the distance to the focusing screen being exactly the same as the distance to the focal plane – where the film or sensor exists.
+Because of the mechanical nature of the mirror, sharp focus is dependent upon the distance from the back of the lens to the focusing screen being exactly the same as the distance from the back of the lens to the focal plane – where the film or sensor exists.
 Tiny changes to the mirror box mechanism can make the slightest focus inconsistency.
 This potential issue is completely eliminated in mirrorless cameras – because they are mirrorless.
 You use the same surface (the sensor) to focus and capture your image.
 Ken Rockwell has a great review of the new Canon mirrorless camera (Canon R) where he talks about this very issue/feature.

 Just to satisfy my curiosity, I will get a Canon R to test with all my EF lenses – and determine how well it works – and to compare things like focus to my existing DSLR cameras.

-Update: I received my Canon R yesterday, and used it to take some photos last night in San Antonio.
+Update: I received my Canon EOS R yesterday, and used it to take some photos last night in San Antonio.

 The image at the top of this post is a photo of Dr. Jordan Peterson and Dave Rubin at a talk Dr. Peterson gave in San Antonio.
-I was very impressed with both the exposure, and the low light focusing abilities of the Canon R. This image is cropped slightly, and was shot at ISO 1600, 1/250 sec., f/3.5 with a Canon 50mm f1.2 lens.
+I was very impressed with both the exposure, and the low light focusing abilities of the EOS R. This image is cropped slightly, and was shot at ISO 1600, 1/250 sec., f/3.5 with a Canon 50mm f1.2 lens.

 I will take some other photos soon, and share them in an upcoming post.